mpv-player/mpv/README.md

 Bug reports
 -----------

-Please use the [issue tracker][issue tracker] provided by GitHub to send us bug reports or feature requests.
+Please use the [issue tracker][issue-tracker] provided by GitHub to send us bug reports or feature requests.

 Contributing